rome/tools/website/src/_includes/docs/status.md

 ## Development Status

-**Rome is being rewritten in Rust, so it doesn't support all the wanted features**.
+**Rome is being rewritten in Rust, so it doesn't support all the intended features**.

 Rome is currently only supported as a [formatter](#formatter) for JavaScript and TypeScript.**

-We are actively working on support for other languages.

-Once our usage as a linter has matured we will work on releasing the other parts of Rome and expand beyond linting. **Significant implementation already exist for most functionality.**

 We plan on covering the following areas: